 MX3D used 4,500 kilograms of stainless steel to create a 3D printed bridge.
 The bridge is 12 meters long and 6.3 meters wide.
 If you had a very little doubt about the strength of 3D printing, this bridge will change your mind.
 It’s neither a toy, nor a prototype.
 It’s a real big whole bridge that can carry the weight of people.
 The bridge is located in Amsterdam, Netherlands, and was unveiled in 2021.
 This bridge makes it look like 3D printing is all about materials – like if you can print anything given a material.
 But, that’s not the sole factor.
 A significant portion of 3D printing is design too, something this bridge is spot on in.
 We need to attribute that to the engineers and designers behind this project.

 You know what, the best thing about 3D printing is that there is a lot relying on it.
-And even heavier sectors too, like, from space exploration to medical advancements.
+And even heavier sectors too, from space exploration, to medical advancements.
 Although a good number of people are now aware of 3D printing, there is still a lot to do.
 Drastic changes are yet to come.
-In fact, we have already 3D-printed a complete robot, and a programmable material.
+We have already 3D-printed a complete robot, and a programmable material.
 The next probably is a mixture of both.